gravesoft/gravesoft.dev/docs/office_c2r_custom.md

----
-sidebar_position: 3
-sidebar_label: Office C2R Custom Install
----

 # Office C2R Custom Install

 ## Notes

--   If the below guide is confusing to you then the simplest option for you is to use [Office C2R Installer](/download_windows_office/office_c2r_links).
+-   If the below guide is confusing to you then the simplest option for you is to use [Office C2R Installer](office_c2r_links.md).
 -   Retail Office (e.g. O365) has latest feature updates and Volume Office (e.g. ProPlus 2021) doesn't.
 -   Please note that in the official C2R office custom installation method, there is no ISO or any one-click solution available.
 Below is the simplest guide to installing customized office.

 :::tip

--   Russian users needs to follow [this guide](../guides/bypass-russian-geoblock.md) to bypass geoblock in Office downloading.
+-   Russian users needs to follow [this guide](bypass-russian-geoblock.md) to bypass geoblock in Office downloading.

 :::